geckse/n8n-nodes-gpt-tokenizer/README.md

 ![Banner image](https://user-images.githubusercontent.com/10284570/173569848-c624317f-42b1-45a6-ab09-f0ea3c247648.png)

-# n8n-nodes-gpt-tokenizer

-# Work with BPE Tokens in n8n
+# Work with BPE Tokens in n8n with the GPT-Tokenizer Node

 This community package contains a node to work with BPE Tokens such as OpenAI's GPT models use under the hood.
 As a matter of fact this node works just fine with the OpenAI Node.

 You can:
 * Encode a string into BPE Tokens (may be cool for custom training)
 * Decode an array of BPE Tokens back to a string (for funzies?)
 * Determine a strings token length before submitting to the OpenAI API
+* Calculate costs before submitting to OpenAI API
 * Split a text into chunks which match exactly a definable Token Limit

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.